phac-nml/irida-sistr-results/README.md

 The connection details correspond to the details for an [IRIDA Client][irida-client] which you will need to have been provied.

+## Include MISSING results

+To include results for **MISSING** samples you must re-run the data for these results in IRIDA and re-export the results to a table.
+To re-run in IRIDA please select the samples in question ([selecting samples by a text file][select-by-file] may be useful here) and resubmit these samples to the [SISTR Pipeline][irida-sistr-pipeline].
+If you wish all users in the project to have access to these results, please make sure to [Share pipeline results with a project][share-results-project].

 # Installation

 To get IRIDA SISTR Results, please run: